Graph connectivity in log steps using label propagation: Abstract

 \section{Abstract}

 The fastest deterministic algorithms for connected components take logarithmic time and perform superlinear work on a Parallel Random Access Machine (PRAM).
 These algorithms maintain a spanning forest by merging and compressing trees, which requires pointer-chasing operations that increase memory access latency and are limited to shared-memory systems.
 Many of these PRAM algorithms are also very complicated to implement.
-Another popular method is ``leader-contraction'' where the challenge is to select a constant fraction of leaders that are adjacent to a constant fraction of non-leaders with high probability.
-Instead we investigate label propagation because it is deterministic and does not rely on pointer-chasing.
+Another popular method is ``leader-contraction'' where the challenge is to select a constant fraction of leaders that are adjacent to a constant fraction of non-leaders with high probability, but this can require adding more edges than were in the original graph.
+Instead we investigate label propagation because it is deterministic, easy to implement, and does not rely on pointer-chasing.
 Label propagation exchanges representative labels within a component using simple graph traversal, but it is inherently difficult to complete in a sublinear number of steps.
-We are able to solve the problems with label propagation for graph connectivity.
+We are able to overcome the problems with label propagation for graph connectivity.

-We introduce a simple framework for deterministic graph connectivity using label propagation that is easily adaptable to many computational models.
-It propagates directed edges and alternates edge direction to achieve linear edge count each step and sublinear convergence.
-We present new algorithms in PRAM, Stream, and MapReduce for a simple, undirected graph $G=(V,E)$ with $n=|V|$ vertices, $m=|E|$ edges.
-Our approach takes $O(m)$ work each step, but we can only prove logarithmic convergence on a path graph.
+We introduce a surprisingly simple framework for deterministic, undirected graph connectivity using label propagation that is easily adaptable to many computational models.
+It achieves logarithmic convergence independently of the number of processors and without increasing the edge count.
+We employ a novel method of propagating directed edges in alternating direction while performing minimum reduction on vertex labels.
+We present new algorithms in PRAM, Stream, and MapReduce.
+Given a simple, undirected graph $G=(V,E)$ with $n=|V|$ vertices, $m=|E|$ edges, our approach takes O(m) work each step, but we can only prove logarithmic convergence on a path graph.
 It was conjectured by Liu and Tarjan (2019) to take $O(\log n)$ steps or possibly $O(\log^2 n)$ steps.
+Our experiments on a range of difficult graphs also suggest logarithmic convergence.
 We leave the proof of convergence as an open problem.

 \textit{Keywords:} graph connectivity, connected components, parallel algorithm, pram, stream, mapreduce